ufukbaktir/FitView-Travel/README.md

 Rami Alzytawi: Maps API and MiniMap Integration

-Ayça Yıldız: StreetView Interface Design
+Ayça Yıldız: StreetView Bike Interface Design

 Melisa Karadağ: Real-Time Data Functions, Maps API

 Sude Önder: Real-Time Data Functions, Maps API

+## How To Use ?
+Use these commands to install modules and run:

+npm install

+npm run dev

+!
+Keep in mind that you will need an API Key from Google Cloud Platform.
+After you setup a project in Google Cloud Console, you can create ".env" file that will encapsulate the API Key. !

 ## To do List
 •	Specific navigable route options need to be added.